-- 33. (1) Except in Québec, if required by the oversight committee referred to in section 7 as a result of a concern with the conduct of a benchmark contributor to a designated critical benchmark, the benchmark contributor must engage a public accountant to provide, as specified by the oversight committee, either a limited assurance report on compliance or a reasonable assurance report on compliance regarding the conduct of the benchmark contributor and its - (a) compliance with section 24, and - (b) following of the methodology applicable to the designated critical benchmark. - (2) Except in Québec, a benchmark contributor must, within 10 days of the receipt of a report referred to in subsection (1), deliver a copy of the report to - (a) the oversight committee referred to in section 7, - (b) the board of directors of the designated benchmark administrator, and - (c) the regulator, except in Québec, or securities regulatory authority.
+- If required by the oversight committee referred to in section 7 as a result of 33. a concern with the conduct of a benchmark contributor to a designated critical benchmark, the benchmark contributor must engage a public accountant to provide, as specified by the oversight committee, either a limited assurance report on compliance or a reasonable assurance report on compliance regarding the conduct of the benchmark contributor and its - compliance with section 24, and (a) - following of the methodology applicable to the designated critical (b) benchmark.

+- A benchmark contributor must, within 10 days of the receipt of a report referred to (2) in subsection (1), deliver a copy of the report to - (a) the oversight committee referred to in section 7, - (b) the board of directors of the designated benchmark administrator, and - :R 26.202 the regulator, except in Québec, or securities regulatory authority. (c)